Trust Company Violations

-Should you hire a trust company or a probate attorney, Florida?
 The recently enacted Florida Family Trust Company Act authorizes what are known as private trust companies.
 A family trust company (FTC) is similar to a public trust company, except that it serves a limited, defined number of trusts, rather than being open to the public.
 Because of the diminished need to protect the public at large, FTCs are less intensely regulated and are generally subject to less stringent capitalization requirements.

 The law defines an FTC as an entity organized or qualified to do business in the state, as either a limited liability company (LLC) or a corporation, owned solely by family members for whom the company acts as a fiduciary.
 The Florida Office of Financial Regulation (OFR) oversees FTCs; it is responsible for licensing or registering them, investigating the people who will run the FTC, and periodically examining its operation.

-Qualifications of FTC Directors and Managers
+Qualifications Of FTC Directors And Managers

 Applications to serve as an FTC require background information on the people who will oversee and manage the company.
 The Office of Financial Regulation is responsible for ensuring that these people have not been convicted of (or pled no contest to) any crimes that reflect on their basic honesty and trustworthiness.
 This includes: